 And while our friends and family could happily attest to how different we are from each other, our Friday nights would easily prove otherwise.
 For in a home where one finds it hard to understand how the other can own a few dozen purses, and still find the need for more, the large platter filled with bite-size crispy treats is always something the two will always look forward to.

 On the very note of food, I’m glad to announce that for those living in the GTA area, you will now be able to get my Indian 101 series right at your doorstep.
 Yes, as crazy and wonderful as it sounds, I now have my own column in the Mississauga News’ monthly food supplement, Nosh.
-Unfortunately, for those of you eagerly waiting for my next installment on the series, I apologise for the delay.
+Unfortunately, for those of you eagerly waiting for my next instalment on the series, I apologize for the delay.
 While I already have the next part fully planned out, I will have to restrict myself from putting it up here until it gets published in my column.
 But fear not, just a few more weeks, and I’ll be back with the next part.
 I sincerely thank all of you wonderful readers without whose support and encouragement, my work would not have gotten the recognition it has.
 And for those of you far away and not able to subscribe to the paper, don’t feel left out.
 The series will surely continue on this site as well.
 Thank you all again, and happy eating!

 EDIBLE CIGARS /w GARLIC-YOGURT DIP